 • quality.

-Each EURAMET member country may designate a "contact-person", specialist in the field concerned, to represent it on each of the technical committees.
+Each EURAMET member country NMI may designate a "contact-person", specialist in the field concerned, to represent it on each of the technical committees.
 For each TC, a TC Chairperson is elected by all the Contact Persons of the TC concerned; his term of office is two years, renewable once.
 Its main tasks are the coordination of the projects presented by the contact persons and the animation of the Technical Committee.

 Given the volume of activity of some committees, but also the technical diversity of these areas, some TCs have been subdivided into sub-groups.
 This is for example the case for electricity with subcommittees in low frequency, quantum metrology, power and radio frequencies.